alesegdia/UFOFROG/README.md

 LICENSE
 ---
-Code, graphics, music and sound effects are under CC BY NC license
+Code, graphics, music and sound effects are under CC-BY-NC license

 More info at http://creativecommons.org/licenses/by-nc/3.0/es/